abdulrahman1s/Gabriel-bot/README.md

 - Smart Spam Detector (works only with webhook and admins)
 - Server Snapshots (Fix the broken things made by the hacker, something like Going back in time 🪄)
 - Things that cannot gain bad permissions while the bot running
-  - @everyone role
+  - `@everyone` role
   - any role
   - channel overwrites
 - **All Messages** cannot be enabled while the bot running
-- The best punishment system (What if someone has executed the limit of x?)
+- The best punishment system (what if someone has executed the limit of x?)
   - Reset his roles
   - Mute him for 6 hours
   - Cleanup all channels he has permission/overwrite in